Equip Classes

 • Receive & experience the fullness of the Holy Spirit.

 NOTE: Participation in this encounter weekend is a pre-requisite for baptism and/or membership of DUMC.
+20-21 Sep registration closing date 31 Aug with full payment

 For more information about getting baptised in DUMC, click here.